 Biogen probes death of Aduhelm user after brain swelling

-Nov 9 (Reuters) - Biogen Inc (BIIB.O) said on Tuesday it was investigating the death of a 75-year-old patient who had taken the company's newly approved Alzheimer's drug, Aduhelm, adding that it was not yet known whether it was related to the treatment.
+(Reuters) - Biogen Inc said on Tuesday it was investigating the death of a 75-year-old patient who had taken the company's newly approved Alzheimer's drug, Aduhelm, adding that it was not yet known whether it was related to the treatment.

 The drugmaker's shares were down about 1.2% in afternoon trading.